2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/046.webp)
 _(Montesquieu, Diderot, Voltaire, Condorcet, Rousseau)_

 On the contrary, few have understood that what was true for ideas was also true for goods and services.
 The freedom to trade with others indeed has two virtues: it is efficient and leads to a fairer distribution.
-Not only did Rousseau not understand this, but he also fought against this freedom in the name of a false idea of law and right.
+Not only did Rousseau fail to understand this, but he also opposed this freedom in the name of a misguided notion of law and right.
 One of the major sources of socialism, Bastiat notes, is Rousseau's opinion that the entire social order stems from the law.

 Bastiat indeed considers Rousseau to be the true precursor of socialism and collectivism.
 In the author of The Social Contract, there's a phrase that quite well summarizes his philosophy: "we only begin to become men after having been citizens."